-Tenure and probation - Appointments will be made on a fixed-term basis for a period of 36 months, with possibility for a one-year extension.
-Appointments will be subject to satisfactory completion of a six-month probationary period.
+Tenure and probation - Appointments will be made on a fixed-term until 31st March 2028 due to limited funding.
+Appointments will be subject to satisfactory completion of a sixmonth probationary period.

-Hours of work and Working Pattern - The hours of work for the position are 100% of full-time, working Monday-Friday.
+Hours of work and Working Pattern - The hours of work for the position are full-time (37 hours per week), working Monday - Friday.

 Pension - You will automatically be enrolled to become a member of USS (Universities Superannuation Scheme) - a defined benefits pension scheme.
-For further information please visit: www.pensions.admin.cam.ac.uk/
+For further information please visit: www.pensions.admin.cam.ac.uk/.

 Annual leave - Full time employees are entitled to annual paid leave of 41 days inclusive of public holidays.
 For new part-time employees, annual leave will be pro rata'd based on days worked.
-The leave year runs from 1 October to 30 September.
+The leave year runs from 1 October to 30 September